Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup VPS Checklist.md

 			?>
 			```

-		If PHP connecting to MySQL works (most commonly used case), then it's assume Python and NodeJS will connect with no problems
+		If PHP connecting to MySQL works (most commonly used case), then it's assume Python and NodeJS will connect to MySQL with no problems

 	- MySQL phpMyAdmin
 		- What's the URL to phpMyAdmin?
 If needed, can we make it show all the databases instead of only some databases (databases associated to one user) at phpMyAdmin?